ColinLeung-NiloCat/UnityURP-MobileDrawMeshInstancedIndirectExample/README.md

  How fast is DrawMeshInstancedIndirect API?
 ---------------
-- can draw 4 million instances on Samsung Galaxy A70 (GPU = adreno612, not a strong GPU), 30fps, performance mainly affected by visible grass count on screen
+- can handle 10 million instances on Samsung Galaxy A70 (GPU = adreno612, not a strong GPU), 50~60fps, performance mainly affected by visible grass count on screen(draw distance)
-- can draw 10 million instances on most of the 2018/2019 flagship mobiles (GPU = adreno630 or better), >30fps, performance mainly affected by visible grass count on screen

  Requirement
  -----------------